Slaughter16/Active-Directory-Enterprise-Lab/Step-5_Quotas_&_File_Screening/README.md

 ## 4. Verification

 - Test the quota by copying files into the shared folder until the limit is reached.

+Test the 100 MB Quota

+On EveHR (Win10 client):

+Open Command Prompt.

+Create a 50 MB file in the mapped HR share (replace Z: with your mapped drive letter): fsutil file createnew Z:\test1.dat 52428800
+(that’s 50 MB).

+Create another 60 MB file:

+fsutil file createnew Z:\test2.dat 62914560

+When you try to create the second file, it should fail because you’ve exceeded the 100 MB quota.

+You should get an error like “Not enough disk space”.

 - Test the file screen by attempting to save a blocked file type (example: `.mp3`, `.exe`) → should be denied.

+Test File Screening

+Your screen blocks EXEs, MP3s, etc.

+Method 1: Create a dummy EXE

+Open Notepad → type random text.

+Save As → change to All Files → name it test.exe.

+Try copying it to Z:\ → should get Access Denied.

 - Check **notifications** or **event logs** if thresholds are configured.

 ---